 The -qcache flag will run numerous back-to-back mris_preproc processes on your machine, so be prepared for it to run for about an hour.
-The help text of recon-all -help contains a section on other -qcache options.
+Please see the qcache page for more information on this flag.

 The primary input to Qdec is a text file, named qdec.table.dat, containing the subject IDs, and discrete (categorical) and continuous factors, in table format.
 This is essentially a table of demographics for your subjects including all the variables and factors that you wish to consider.
 You may have different discrete (categorical) factor names and levels (or even no discrete factors, in which case all column data are assumed to be continuous factors).
 If you want to control the order the factors appear in the display, click here for instructions.
 For organizational purposes, it is best to make a directory called qdec within your $SUBJECTS_DIR.
 You can save the qdec.table.dat file in there.
 When Qdec runs, it will also save your analyses to this directory.
 A qdec subdirectory, with a qdec.table.dat has been made for you.
 Here is a sample of what that file looks like:

 fsid gender age Left-Hippocampus Right-Hippocampus 140 Female 18 4214 4190 049 Male 19 4543 4153 141 Female 20 3896 3741 084 Male 21 4804 4722 021 Male 22 4021 3969 093 Female 22 3603 3597

 This file contains 40 subject IDs, their gender, age, left hippocampus volume, and right hippocampus volume.
 For this tutorial, the qdec.table.dat file already exists for you.
 Optionally, your qdec.table.dat file can explicitly specify the SUBJECTS_DIR, by including it in the first non-commented line: